telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. (For iOS 10.3+) Go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
 Note that you will see the **DO_NOT_TRUST_FiddlerRoot** certificate only after completing the previous step.

-## Configure the iOS Emulator
+## Configure the iOS Simulator

-The later versions of the iOS emulators, which are accessible through XCode, use the OS system proxy by default.
-However, due to [a security limitation](https://developer.apple.com/forums/thread/124056), the iOS emulator won't access the folders containing the trust certificates.
-To capture HTTPS traffic, you must manually export the Fiddler Everywhere certificate and install it on your iOS emulator.
+The later versions of the iOS simulators, which are accessible through XCode, use the OS system proxy by default.
+However, due to [a security limitation](https://developer.apple.com/forums/thread/124056), the iOS simulator won't access the folders containing the trust certificates.
+To capture HTTPS traffic, you must manually export the Fiddler Everywhere certificate and install it on your iOS simulator.

 1. In Fiddler Everywhere, go to **Settings** > **HTTPS** > **Advanced Settings**.

 1. Use the **Export root certificate** to export the Fiddler Everywhere certificate to your **Desktop** folder.

-1. Start the iOS emulator.
+1. Start the iOS simulator.

-1. Drag and drop the exported certificate in the emulator.
+1. Drag and drop the exported certificate in the simulator.

-1. In the iOS emulator, go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
+1. In the iOS simulator, go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
 Note that you will see the **DO_NOT_TRUST_FiddlerRoot** certificate only after completing the previous step.

 ## Inspect the Traffic